Simsco21/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 9-John_Doe sets the mode of the file hello.

 File 10-mirror_permissions sets the mode of the file hello the same as olleh's mode.

+File 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files not changed.